Mission Creep (Person of Interest): Flashbacks

-In flashbacks to 2006, Reese (Jim Caviezel) runs into Jessica (Susan Misner) at an airport, having returned from a job.
+In flashbacks to 2006, Reese (Jim Caviezel) runs into Jessica (Susan Misner) at an airport, having returned from an overseas job.
 He finds out that she is now engaged.
 Jessica says she waited for him.
 Reese replies that he didn't ask her to.
 She says he decided that he was afraid he would get killed over there and leave her alone and unhappy.
 Then she says that it was easier for him to be alone.
 Reese responds that it's something you learn over there, "In the end, we're all alone.
 And no one's coming to save you."
 Reese tells her to be happy with Peter but Jessica asks him to tell her to wait for him.
 Reese says nothing, but as Jessica walks away out of earshot, he says, “Wait for me.
 Please.”

 Present day

 Reese and Finch (Michael Emerson) get the number of Joey Durban (James Carpinello), a soldier who has just returned from Afghanistan who now works as a doorman.
 After cloning his phone, Reese follows Joey to a bank.
 There, he finds Joey and a gang robbing the bank.
 He prevents a guard from shooting them and they escape with the money.

 Following Joey, Reese finds him giving money to a woman despite having a fiancée named Pia Moresco (Lili Mirojnick).
 He also finds Joey receiving money from a taxi driver who is also from Joey's infantry division.
-Analyzing the stops, they find a bar owner Sam Latimer (Ruben Santiago-Hudson), a Gulf War veteran who is also on Joey's division.
+Analyzing the stops, they find a bar owner Sam Latimer (Ruben Santiago-Hudson), a Gulf War veteran who was also in Joey's division.
 Reese visits Latimer, claiming to be a soldier wanting to join the gang.
-When he is refused due to lack of space, Finch plants a gun on one of the members to get him arrested so that Reese can be given a place on the team.
+When he is refused entry due to lack of space, Finch plants a gun on one of the members to get him arrested so that Reese can be given a place on the team.

 Detective Carter (Taraji P. Henson) is shown the footage of Reese stopping the guard in the bank and wonders whether he was involved in the robbery.
 Investigating the footage, she discovers an exclusive military radio that was stolen from Fort Drum six months ago.
-Reese finds Joey, and he reveals that after returning to the country, he wanted to have success but the bank had extreme control over him that forced him to do robberies.
+Reese finds Joey, and he reveals that after returning to the country, he wanted to have success but the gang had control over him and forced him to carry out robberies.
 Later, the gang infiltrates a casino for a heist.
-However, Carter and the NYPD have already identified the radio and located one of the gang members, forcing them to leave without the money.
+However, Carter and the NYPD have already identified the radio and locates one of the gang members, forcing them to leave without the money.